Lindau, Switzerland: History

 Lindau is first mentioned in 774 as Lintauvia.

 Geography

 Lindau has an area of 11.9 km2.
 Of this area, 47.4% is used for agricultural purposes, while 34% is forested.
 Of the rest of the land, 18.2% is settled (buildings or roads) and the remainder (0.3%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 9% of the total area, while transportation infrastructure made up the rest (9.1%).
 Of the total unproductive area, water (streams and lakes) made up 0.2% of the area.
 As of 2007 13.7% of the total municipal area was undergoing some type of construction.

-The municipality if located in the western portion of the lower Kempt valley.
+The municipality is located in the western portion of the lower Kempt valley.
 It includes the villages of Lindau, Tagelswangen, Winterberg and Grafstal.